Danielle Fishel: 2013–present: Current work

 In 2013, she starred in the drama Boiling Pot (released in 2015), which is based on true events of racism that occurred on college campuses across the country during the 2008 United States presidential election.
 The film also stars Louis Gossett Jr., Keith David, M. Emmet Walsh, and John Heard.
 Fishel plays an average college girl, naive regarding racism and unaware of its existence.
 In October 2013, she was featured in Clapping for the Wrong Reasons, a short film to promote Childish Gambino's second studio album, Because the Internet.

 In 2014, she reprised her role of Topanga Lawrence-Matthews in the Boy Meets World spin-off series, Girl Meets World.
 The series premiered on Disney Channel on June 27, 2014, and features Topanga and her Boy Meets World love interest Cory Matthews (Ben Savage) married in their adult years with two children.
 The series follows Cory and Topanga's daughter Riley (Rowan Blanchard) and her friend, Maya (Sabrina Carpenter) as she enters middle school and tries to navigate through life.
 The series ended on January 20, 2017.

 In an episode that aired January 9, 2018, she competed against actor Jonathan Lipnicki on TBS's Drop the Mic.

 She has hosted the Boy Meets World rewatch podcast Pod Meets World with Rider Strong and Will Friedle since 2022.

 In 2025, she competed on season 34 of Dancing with the Stars, being eliminated from the show on November 4, 2025, coming in 8th.

+In 2026 Fishel starred in a youtube series entitled Dugout Dads about a baseball Dad, played by The Sandlot's Patrick Renna, trying to teach youth baseball players, parents, and coaches that the game of baseball is supposed to be fun.
+Fishel starred as Renna's character's wife in the series.